 Check the Road Conditions

 The Ring Road, also known as Þjóðvegur 1 and Route 1, is an 828-mile road that runs around the circumference of the island.
 So if wanted to, you could drive around the entire island in just 16 hours.
-But because there are so many amazing sites along the way, most people prefer to take 10 to 14 days to explore Iceland.
+But because there are so many amazing sites along the way, most people prefer to take 10 to 14 days.
+On our trip, we spent 2 weeks driving Iceland’s Ring Road.

 However, the Ring Road can be quite dangerous to drive during the winter months due to snow, ice, and extreme winds.
 Many roads in Iceland are actually closed during the winter.
 There are tour operators that have well-equipped vehicles if you’d like to visit in the winter but would prefer not to drive.
 You can get up-to-date information on road closures by visiting http://www.road.is/.

 Regardless of the time of year that you visit, you’ll want to check weather and road conditions regularly.
-Strong winds can cause several sand stones that can actually damage your vehicle.
+Strong winds can cause sand storms that can actually damage your vehicle.
 And many tourists forget to have a tight grip on their car door when opening it during a windstorm and have it nearly blown right off!
-If wind speeds exceed 20 meters per second you should stop driving, park into the wind, and wait it out.
+If wind speeds exceed 20 meters per second, you should stop driving, park into the wind, and wait it out.

 Determine Your Trip Duration